 Photo credits Thor Brodreskift / Borealis

-The work begins with the artist’s own exploration into how the narratives that British, Norwegian and Western society has taught us about Black fatherhood shaped and warped the way she saw her relationship with her own father, and the ways in which colourism and internalised racism seep in.
-Installed in the gallery space USF Visningsrommet, the work sits within a wooden listening structure based on wooden stands used to hold up boats when they are brought onto dry land, connecting these personal stories, back to the stories of fathers that have travelled across seas.
+In the sound and video installation My Fathers Left Amber Ablett, a Black artist of Irish, Trinidadian and British heritage living in Norway, explores fatherhood from the perspective of children from the African diaspora.
+The work begins with the artist’s own exploration into how the narratives that British, Norwegian and Western societies have taught us about Black fatherhood shaped and warped the way she saw her relationship with her own father, and the ways in which colourism and internalized racism seep in.

 A prologue to the sound installation, which was co-written during the 2023 workshops, was played at the opening Borealis Festival in 2023.